-A CD has been released of an album of his entitled "The Fence" featuring Harold's flute work on a number of tracks including "Scarborough Fair"
+Another CD has been released of an album of his entitled "The Fence" featuring Harold's flute work on a number of tracks including "Scarborough Fair"

 These files are free to download for private study purposes and may not be used commercially.

 The first piece, "Indecision" is an original of Harold's based on the "Doxy" chord progression by Sonny Rollins.
-You can hear and download the original version here.

 The second piece,"Lord of the Reedy River" is an improvisation on a theme by the singer/songwriter Donovan.
-You can hear the original version here.

 The third piece, "The Cottage", is another original.
 My thanks to jazz pianist Henry Botham for checking out the changes.